BonhamLab/biobakery-nextflow/README.md

 - Note: there is a more up-to-date version (released in January 2025) that we will probably eventually want to shift to once HUMAnN is able to support it.

 ### HUMAnN
-- Looks like there is only version available
 - Database can be downloaded [here](http://cmprod1.cibio.unitn.it/databases/HUMAnN/).

 ## Information on software versions